ryangooch/ryangooch.github.io/_posts/2017-2-12-Calculating-Massey-and-Colley.md

 Unless otherwise noted, I'm following the treatment in the excellent [Who's #1?
 The Science of Rating and Ranking](http://www.goodreads.com/book/show/13530569-who-s-1-the-science-of-rating-and-ranking) by Amy Langville and Carl Meyer.
 It should also be noted that [the script I've posted](https://gist.github.com/ryangooch/da9bc9be3d2a5a204b9db2cfc369a128) has some additional analysis and data cleaning to get it into the form I wanted, including some decent date/time manipulation and indexing.
 Some of the analysis there was based on a [Kaggle Kernel by ralston3](https://www.kaggle.com/ralston3/march-machine-learning-mania-2016/ncaam-exploratory-analysis), so I thank them for their work and allowing some random analyst on the internet to use it and learn a thing or two from it!

 ### Massey Ratings
 Massey ratings are based on score differential.
 The least squares method assumes that we can predict score differential directly by finding the difference in ratings between any two teams.
-I won't go through the entire mathematical underpinning for this, as the authors of the book did a great job and I'm just summarizing, but the crucial insight is that we can use a simple system of linear equations to compute this ratings.
+I won't go through the entire mathematical underpinning for this, as the authors of the book did a great job and I'm just summarizing, but the crucial insight is that we can use a simple system of linear equations to compute these ratings.
 The general form of the equation is

 $$
 \begin{equation}